Gsunshine/Enjoy-Hamburger/README.md

 This section introduces the organization of this repo.

-**We strongly recommend our readers to enjoy the arXiv version (within one week due to the NeurIPS deadline) or the blogs to more comprehensively understand this paper.**
+**We strongly recommend our readers to enjoy the [arXiv](https://arxiv.org/abs/2109.04553) version or the blogs to more comprehensively understand this paper.**

 - blog.
   - Some random thoughts on Hamburger and beyond (Chinese [Blog 1](https://zhuanlan.zhihu.com/p/369769485)).
   - Connections and differences between Hamburger and implicit models. (incoming arXiv version, Chinese [Blog 2](https://zhuanlan.zhihu.com/p/369855045))
   - Highlight one-step gradient. (incoming arXiv version, Chinese [Blog 2](https://zhuanlan.zhihu.com/p/369855045))
-  - Possible directions based on Hamburger. (incoming arXiv version, incoming Chinese Blog 3)
+  - Possible directions based on Hamburger. (current [arXiv](https://arxiv.org/abs/2109.04553) version, Chinese [Blog 3](https://zhuanlan.zhihu.com/p/370410446))
   - FAQ.
 - seg.
   - We provide the PyTorch implementation of Hamburger (V1) in the paper and an enhanced version (V2) flavored with Cheese.
 Some experimental features are included in V2+.